-- 1. Please insert the total number of shares in the capital of the Company ("Shares") held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Cap.
-289) of Singapore), you should insert that number of Shares.
+1. Please insert the total number of shares in the capital of the Company ("Shares") held by you.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members of the Company, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing the Chairman of the AGM as proxy shall be deemed to relate to all the Shares held by you. - 2.
-As a precautionary measure due to the current COVID-19 restriction orders in Singapore, a member of the Company will not be able to attend the AGM in person.
-If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM.
-In appointing the Chairman of the AGM as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - 3.
-This instrument appointing the Chairman of the AGM as proxy must: - (a) if sent personally or by post, be lodged at the office of the Company's Share Registrar, B.A.C.S.
-Private Limited, at 8 Robinson Road #03-00 ASO Building, Singapore 048544; or - (b) if submitted by email, be received by the Company's Share Registrar, B.A.C.S.
-Private Limited at main@zicoholdings.com, in either case, by 3.00 p.m. on 27 October 2021 (being not less than forty-eight (48) hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.
+If you have Shares registered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If no number is inserted, this proxy form shall be deemed to relate to all the Shares held by you.

+To minimise physical interactions and COVID-19 transmission risks, shareholders will NOT be able to attend the AGM in person.
+Shareholders (whether individuals or corporates) who wish to exercise their voting rights at the AGM may vote "live" themselves or via their appointed proxy(ies) (excluding the Chairman of the AGM) or appoint the Chairman of the AGM as their proxy to attend, speak and vote on their behalf at the AGM.
+In appointing their proxy(ies), Shareholders (whether individuals or corporates) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the proxy(ies) (other than the Chairman of the AGM if he/she is appointed as proxy) will vote or abstain from voting at his/her discretion.

+- 2. This instrument appointing the proxy/proxies must: - (a) if sent personally or by post, be lodged at the office of the Company's Share Registrar, B.A.C.S.
+Private Limited, at 77 Robinson Road, #06-03 Robinson 77, Singapore 068896; or - (b) if submitted by email, be received by the Company's Share Registrar, B.A.C.S.
+Private Limited at main@zicoholdings.com, in either case, by 3.00 p.m. on 29 October 2022 (being not less than forty-eight (48) hours before the time appointed for holding the AGM) (the "Proxy Deadline").

+Shareholders who wish to submit an instrument of proxy must first download, complete and sign the Proxy Forms, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.

-In view of the current COVID-19 situation and the related safe distancing measures which may make it difficult for members of the Company to submit completed proxy forms by post, members of the Company are strongly encouraged to submit completed proxy forms electronically via email.
+Shareholders are strongly encouraged to submit their completed proxy forms electronically via email.